rjamestaylor/cloudformation_reanimator/README.md

 * Provide a number of small utils that have specific tasks
 * Integrate with AWS to allow CFN Stacks to be easily linked
 * Parameters should be easy to configure outside of CFN template
+* There are better ways to do this in 2019

 CFN Utils Will follow this basic design.